ETC-UA/LeafAreaIndex.jl/README.md

 In case of problems or suggestion, don't hesitate to submit an issue through the issue tracker or code suggestions through a pull request.

 ## Documentation
-Documentation is hosted on readthedocs: http://leafareaindexjl.readthedocs.org .
+View the full documentation on (https://etc-ua.github.io/LeafAreaIndex.jl).